x – Which is worse, contraception or abortion?

 y – Abortion, of course.
 It’s killing an innocent.

 x – True.
-But aborted children may live forever in happiness.
+But aborted children may live forever in happiness after death.
 With contraception, those destined to exist by virtue of the natural end of sexual union are contracepted out of potential existence, and will never exist.

 x – Huh?
-That makes no sense.
-If a couple uses contraception there is no child to refer to in saying they will never exist.
+That makes no sense… If a couple uses contraception there is no child to refer to in saying that they will never exist.

-y – Yes, but the potential human beings destined to be conceived by the baby-making act will never exist due to the unnatural act of impeding its divinely-designed end.
-In other words, contraception “ties the hands” of God, who is poised to create new people by virtue of the sexual act He designed to be life-giving.
+y – Yes, but the potential human beings destined to be conceived by virtue of the baby-making act will never exist due to the unnatural act of impeding its divinely-designed end.
+In other words, the sex act prompts God to create an unrepeatable unique person, but contraception “ties His hands”, keeping Him from doing so.
 Remember, with each conception of a human being, the parents provide the matter and God provides the form, the spiritual soul.

 x – Yes, but this is a bit too theoretical for me.

-y – Okay, let’s use you for an example.
+y – Okay, let’s get a little more concrete and use you as an example.
 You’re what, 32 years old?

 x – 33.

-y – Okay, let’s use our imagination to go back in time 33 years ago to the night you were conceived.
+y – Okay, let’s allow our imagination to go back in time 33 years to the night you were conceived.

-y – Actually, if you just focus on you coming into existence, it’s an amazing, mind-blowing, and joyful thought.
+y – Actually, if you just focus on you coming into being, it’s an amazing, mind-blowing, and joyful thought.

 x – Okay.
 Hmm… Go on.

 y – If your parents that day decided to use contraception, you wouldn’t exist.
-And since your very being depends on one particular sperm cell among millions intermingling with one particular ovum, you would never exist.
+And since your very being depends on one particular sperm cell among millions intermingling with one particular ovum among hundreds, you would never exist.
 Ever.

 x – Whoa!
 You’re blowing my mind already.

-y – Well, here’s my question.
+y – So, here’s my question.
 What would be worse – you being aborted sometime before birth, or your parents contracepting you out of potential existence?

-x – Well, I, I mean … I guess it wouldn’t make a difference since I wouldn’t be aware of anything if I didn’t exist.
+x – Well, I, I mean … I guess it wouldn’t make a difference, since I wouldn’t have been aware of anything had I never existed.

-y – That’s not the question.
+y – Consciousness is not the question.
 The question isn’t whether you or anyone else would be aware of your non-existence; rather, it’s the conundrum of what is objectively worse and more unjust – never coming into being or being aborted before birth.

 x – But there’s virtually an infinite amount of possibilities of potential people that are never created.
-If I marry this woman rather than that one, for example, the children from that potential marriage would never exist.
+If I marry this woman rather than that one, for example, the children from the potential marriage that never happened would never exist.

-y – Yes, but we’re not just talking about all mathematical possibilities; we’re talking about intentionally perverting the act that God designed to make babies – so that He may be unable do so.
+y – Yes, but we’re not just talking about all mathematical possibilities; we’re talking about intentionally perverting the act that God designed to make babies – human beings that will exist forever – so that He may be unable do so.
 It’s an unspeakable act against the sovereignty of God, who seeks to populate Heaven.

 x – You think we have power over God?